-4.3.1 Selection responsibility
+4.3.1 Selection Responsibility

-The Library Manager is responsible for collection development, and is assisted by members of staff, with suggestions from Library patrons.
-Library staffThose making selection or withdrawal decisions are guided by professional review and evaluation sources, ALA's Code of Ethics, practical experience, personal knowledge, expert advice, and community needs as reflected in collection usage statistics, feedback from the community, and purchase requests. and individuals' comments.
+The Library Manager is responsible for collection development and is assisted by members of staff, with suggestions from Library patrons.
+Library staff making selection or withdrawal decisions are guided by professional review and evaluation sources, ALA's Code of Ethics, practical experience, personal knowledge, expert advice, and community needs as reflected in collection usage statistics, feedback from the community, and purchase requests.

-4.3.2 Selection parameters
+4.3.2 Selection Parameters

 The principles of intellectual freedom do not require that any public library own or not own any particular item.
 The Library acquires materials to support a broad range of citizen interests, attempting to maintain a balance in an effort to achieve its service goals.
-The Library must, however, carefully considers the use of public funds to respond to individual requests.
+The Library carefully considers the use of public funds to respond to individual requests.